Semi-homogeneous vector bundles on abelian varieties: moduli spaces and their tropicalization: Introduction

 By \cite[Theorem 2 and the discussion on page 2]{MehtaNori} a vector bundle $E$ on $A$ is semi-homogeneous if and only it is \emph{semistable with projective Chern class zero}, meaning that the total Chern class is given by $\left(1+\frac{c_1(E)}{r}\right)^r$ where $r=k\cdot n(H)$ is the rank of $E$ and $E$ is semistable with respect to some polarization on $A$.
-So the moduli space $M_{H,k}(A)$ may also be reinterpreted as a moduli space of semistable bundles with projective Chern class zero (and fixed slope $H$).
+So the component $M_{H,k}(A)$ may also be reinterpreted as a moduli space of semistable bundles with projective Chern class zero (and fixed slope $H$).

-If $H=0$, this is the moduli space of semistable vector bundles of rank $r=k$, all of whose Chern classes are trivial (which is why we often switch the index from $k$ to $r$).
+If $H=0$, $M_{H,k}(A)$ the moduli space of semistable vector bundles of rank $r=k$, all of whose Chern classes are trivial (which is why we often switch the index from $k$ to $r$).
 This space appears e.g.\ in \cite{SimpsonII} as the locus in the Dolbeault moduli space of topologically trivial semistable Higgs bundles where the Higgs field is zero.
-In this case, Theorem \ref{mainthm_SHmoduli} appears to be well-known in the community.
-It can, for example, also be deduced from the description of the moduli space of $\Lambda$-modules on $A$ as a symmetric power in \cite[Theorem 3.14 and Proposition 3.16]{FrancoTartella} (also see \cite[Proposition 1.6]{BKU}).
+In this case, it appears to be well-known in the community that the morphism in Part (ii) of Theorem \ref{mainthm_SHmoduli} induces an isomorphism onto its image in the moduli space of semistable vector bundles.
+This fact can, for example, also be deduced from the description of the moduli space of $\Lambda$-modules on $A$ as a symmetric power in \cite[Theorem 3.14 and Proposition 3.16]{FrancoTartella} (also see \cite[Proposition 1.6]{BKU}).

 Theorem \ref{mainthm_SHmoduli} is a moduli-theoretic reinterpretation of the structure results on semi-homogeneous vector bundles in \cite{Mukai}.
 The technique used in \cite{FrancoTartella}, as well as the technique used in the proof of Theorem \ref{mainthm_SHmoduli}, is based on Mukai's work on Fourier-Mukai transforms \cite{mukai_1981}, where he already observed the equivalence of the category of homogeneous vector bundles on an abelian variety and that of finite-length sheaves on its dual.